Dr-Salcedo/hepatocellular_carcinoma_one_year_survival/README.md

  ## Goal

-The purpose of this model, in predicting whether a patient diagnosed with hepatocellular carcinoma will survive past one year in conjunction with established guidelines, is to reduce mortality rate secondary to hepatocellular carcinoma.
+The purpose of this model is to provide a robust alternative diagnostic model for predicting patient liver cancer mortality beyond stage classification through clustering techniques.

 This logistic regression model would prove most useful to clinicians, patients, and policy makers alike—as they grapple with the cancer decision making process and potential treatment options.
 Ideally, machine learning and statistical models will find a place in depicting a completer and more holistic predictive patient profile.

-## Data Summary
+## Data Summary: The Patient "Profile"

 This hepatocellular carcinoma dataset consists of patient data from 165 former patients of Hospital and University Centre of Coimbra (Portugal).
 The dataset contains 49 features selected according to the EASL-EORTC (European Association for the Study of the Liver - European Organization for Research and Treatment of Cancer) Clinical Practice Guidelines.
 The target variable, "Class", is the survival of each patient at 1 year and is represented as 0 (deceased) and 1 (alive).